 If you’re scheduled to arrive Omaha in the late afternoon, you may want to give some thought to a plan B—what if your flight is delayed or a bag is lost?
-Perhaps check Uber or Omaha car rentals.
+There are lots of Uber drivers in Omaha, and also cabs.

 If you're using a Friday night hotel, do feel free to give me a preferred Saturday departure time on your June Form.
-If you want to get on the earliest bus, or if you want to sleep in, just let me know and I'll try.
+Whether you want to get on the earliest bus or want to sleep in, I'll do the best I can.
 I am usually able to meet all requests.

 (We suggest a trip to Omaha's Old Market for dinner on Friday night.
 It's a fun place with great food, drink, and music.
 Our longtime favorite restaurant is Nicola's-Italian/Greek, very fresh, lovely outdoor patio.
 But we also like Upstream Brewery an awful lot.
 Have heard good things about Hiro Sushi and Japanese Cuisine.
-Have a great evening in Omaha.)
+A lot of people love M’s Pub—a charming Old Market institution, rebuilt after a devastating fire, and exactly the same!
+Usually, the Dubliner will have some great Irish music and Guinness on tap, but remember to get some sleep Friday night!
+For fine dining, you can try V Mertz in the Passageway.
+We hear that Warren Buffet dines at Omaha Prime, so you can probably get a pretty decent steak there.
+Have a great evening in Omaha’s Old Market.)

-If you're flying into Omaha on Saturday (7/21), our crew, wearing Pork Belly shirts and carrying pig signs, will meet you at baggage claim.
-They will direct you to walk out of the airport, cross to the commercial lane, and catch the first Stewart van.
+If you're flying into Omaha on Saturday (7/20), our crew, wearing Pork Belly shirts and carrying pig signs, will meet you at baggage claim.
+They will direct you to walk out of the airport using Door #2, cross to the commercial lane, and catch the first Stewart van.
 Tell the driver you're bound for Candlewood Suites.
 The drivers will probably carry you around back to us.
 When you've checked in with us for your bus, you can hang out in the hotel lobby (a/c and vending machines) until your departure.
-There's a big convenience store (with beer) across the street from Candlewood, and also a Subway sandwich shop and a Perkins Restaurant if you have a longer wait for some reason.
+There's a big convenience store across the street from Candlewood, and also a Subway sandwich shop and a Perkins Restaurant if you have a longer wait for some reason.